Let’s talk about how to choose a rug!

 Whether you want a simple rug for your bedroom or a new focal point in your dining room, you’ll want to follow your own personal design aesthetic.

-There are a few different options open to you if you want to combine multiple styles.
+There are a few different options open to you if you want to combine multiple styles and/or shape and size.

 Think outside the box for the area rug design.